stylify/web/content/blog/write-optimized-css-in-symfony-with-stylify.md

 From anoying switching between files to flawless coding.
 Learn how to improve the coding experience in your Symfony Web Application in 5 minutes 🚀.

 ## Introduction
 [Stylify](https://stylifycss.com) generates CSS dynamically based on what you write.
-The syntax is similar to css `property:value`.
-Defined utilities are combined with components selectors and in production minified to bare minimum like `.color\:red,.button {color:red}` to `_zx, _ga{color:red}`.
+The syntax is similar to CSS `property:value`.
+Defined utilities are combined with component selectors and in production minified to the bare minimum like `.color\:red,.button {color:red}` to `.a,.b{color:red}`.

 With Stylify, you can stay in the Twig templates or PHP files, write selectors and get smallest CSS chunks possible for each page separately 🤟.